Codecademy/ugc/content/christine_yang/build-a-discord-bot-with-node-js.md

 const { Client, Intents } = require('discord.js');
 const client = new Client({ intents: [Intents.FLAGS.GUILDS, Intents.FLAGS.GUILD_MESSAGES] });

-// The console log string will appear in our terminal when we first run this file client.on('ready', () => {
+client.on('ready', () => {
  console.log(`Logged in as ${client.user.tag}!`);
 });